 DEPT: Chief Executive Office BOARD AGENDA #: 9:05 a.m.
-AGENDA DATE: December 5, 2017 Regulating and Establishing New Fees for 0 First Reading of Two Ordinances Related to Commercial Cannabis Activities, Approval of a rcial Cannabis Activities, and Approval of a BOARD ACTION AS FOLLOWS: No. 2017-684 and approved by the following vote, Ayes: Supervisors: Olsen, Withrow, Monteith, DeMart Noes: Supervisors: None Excused or Absent: Supervisors: None Abstaining: Supervisor: None 1) Approved as recommended 2) Denied 3)X Approved as amended 4) Other: amended the item to direct staff to evaluate if artificial should be allowed in the A-2 (General Agriculture) zoning district, to return to the Board of Supervisors with an Zoning existing registrant's will be impacted by the limitation in the list of registration applications for eligibility under the adopt Supervisors g Ordinance Amendment if determined that any of the adopted Zoning Ordinance Amendment, and to review the Introduced and waived the reading of Ordinance C.S.
-12 commercial cannabis activities 03 to establish new fees related to the regulation of Introduced, waived the reading, and adopted Ordinance Stanislaus County Code related to Commercial Cannabi · · · · · · · · · · · · · · · · · · · Introduced and waived the first reading of Ordinance C. to the Stanislaus County Code to regulate commercial ca
+AGENDA DATE: December 5, 2017 Regulating and Establishing New Fees for C First Reading of Two Ordinances Related to commercial Cannabis Activities, Approval of a cial Cannabis Activities, and Approval of a BOARD ACTION AS FOLLOWS: No. 2017-684 and approved by the following vote, Ayes: Supervisors: Olsen, Withrow, Monteith, DeMarti Noes: Supervisors: None Excused or Absent: Supervisors: None Abstaining: Supervisor: None 1) Approved as recommended 2) Denied 3) X Approved as amended 4) Other: Ordinance Amendment if determined that any of the adopted Zoning Ordinance Amendment, and to review the Introduced and waived the reading of Ordinance C.S.
+120 commercial cannabis activities Introduced, waived the reading, and adopted Ordinance Stanislaus County Code related to Commercial Cannabis Introduced and waived the first reading of Ordinance C.S to the Stanislaus County Code to regulate commercial can